OctopusDeploy/docs/src/pages/docs/deployments/certificates/troubleshooting.md

 This error implies that a certificate violates the X.690 spec, section 8.3.2.

-If you receive this error when creating a deployment, please review the certificate's variables on the project, and try to view each one in {{Library,Certificates}}.
+If you receive this error when creating a deployment, please review the certificate's variables on the project, and try to view each one in **Library ➜ Certificates**.
 One of them will either fail to load, or show the message: `Invalid Certificate: This certificate was unable to be parsed and may be in an invalid format`.
 Please modify any references to use a new, valid certificate, and use the REST API to delete the certificate in question.

 This error may also appear on the variables page: `An error occurred on the mapping CertificateResource.CertificateDataFomat = Certificate.CertificateDataFormat [attempted value was (unknown)]: corrupted stream detected malformed integer`.
-Please review the certificates in  {{Library,Certificates}} to find the invalid one, update any usages to use a new valid certificate, and delete the old certificate via the REST API.
+Please review the certificates in  **Library ➜ Certificates** to find the invalid one, update any usages to use a new valid certificate, and delete the old certificate via the REST API.

 Please see [BC-CSharp issue #156](https://github.com/bcgit/bc-csharp/issues/156) for further information.